Thomas Howard (1651–1701)

 Sir Thomas Howard (1651–1701) was the only surviving son of Sir Robert Howard of Ashtead, Surrey.

-He served as a Teller of the Exchequer from 1689 until his death, a post that provided him with a house at Westminster.
-He was Member of Parliament for Castle Rising from 1685 to 1689 and from 1698 until his death, his father having the seat before him and in the intervening period.
-He sat for Bletchingley in the two periods between sitting for Castle Rising.
+He served as a Teller of the Exchequer from 1689 until his death, a position that provided him with a house at Westminster.
+He was a Member of Parliament for Castle Rising from 1685 to 1689 and again from 1698 until his death, with his father having held the seat before him.
+During the intervening period, he sat for Bletchingley in the two periods between sitting for Castle Rising.